gvwilson/thirdbit/fiction/maddy-roo/index.md

 nodded,
 and fell into step beside him.

-Once upon a time
-the river had been wider and deeper, and the Makers' road had run along its bank.
+Years ago the river had been wider and deeper and the Makers' road had run along its bank.
 But many years had passed since then, and the river's course had changed many times.